 Production: Steam distilled from leaves and stems of the herb.

 Is tarragon safe to use during pregnancy?
 No, and do not use while breastfeeding.

 Is tarragon essential oil safe for children?
 Do not use with children under age 10, according to Revive Essential Oils.

 Advanced Aromatherapy: The Science of Essential Oil Therapy: Tarragon is one of aromatherapy's strongest spasm-reducing essential oils.

-The Complete Book of Essential Oils and Aromatherapy: Tarragon may help relieve flatulence, indigestion, gastrointestinal problems, constipation, nausea, muscle cramps and spasms, rheumatism, and swelling.
+The Complete Book of Essential Oils and Aromatherapy: Tarragon may help relieve flatulence, indigestion, gastrointestinal problems, constipation, nausea, and spasms, rheumatism, and swelling.

 375 Essential Oils and Hydrosols: Tarragon is indicated to help relieve gut spasms, belching, PMS, chronic fatigue, and digestive problems caused by emotional distress, and to balance the nervous system.

 The Encyclopedia of Essential Oils (updated edition): Tarragon may help relieve indigestion, flatulence, hiccoughs, intestinal spasm, sluggish digestion, PMS, and menstrual cramps.

 Aromatica: A Clinical Guide to Essential Oil Therapeutics, Volume 2: Psychologically, tarragon promotes emotional renewal and clarity, stimulates the mind, and promotes alertness.
 Physically, this essential oil relaxes hypertonic/tense conditions.
 In Traditional Chinese Medicine the essential function of the oil is to activate the Qi, calm the Liver, and harmonize the Shen.
 Suggested essential oils to blend with tarragon: